SRaswan/oakd-manual/index.md

 Output format If + raw\
 Still image stabilization on

-Refer to the appropriate camera's manual to ensure that the above settings have been set correctly.
+Refer to the appropriate camera's manual to make sure that the above settings have been set correctly.

 ## Assembly
 1.